 Exploring Spiritual Accompaniment

 St Antony’s has been involved in training and providing spiritual directors for over 15 years.
 This introductory course offers training in the skills and practice of accompanying people on their faith journey.
 It also provides an opportunity for participants to work on their own personal and spiritual development.
 In addition, St Antony’s provides on-going peer support and mentoring for those who complete the course and go on to offer a ministry of spiritual accompaniment, as well as rooms in which to meet directees.

 The Study of Spirituality

-Various other courses and programmes may also be developed, which might include workshops in prayer and meditation and training for meditation facilitators, as well as quiet days, workshops, seminars and one-off speaker events.
+Various other courses and programmes will also be developed, including workshops in contemplative prayer and other spiritual disciplines, as well as quiet days, workshops, seminars and speaker events.

 When we have an online catalogue, there could be a link to it here: LINK!